ffiza/economist-democracy-index/README.md

 # The Economist Democracy Index Analysis

 This a simple repository to explore some data from the Democracy Index published by the Economist Group.
 Some figures can be found at `reports/figures/`.
-More information and interactive plots will be available shortly in an upcoming blog post.
+More information and interactive plots are available in a [blog post](https://ffiza.github.io/data-projects/democracy/).

 ## Showcase